-The previous sections has shown examples of patterns used as classes and procedures.
+The previous section has shown examples of patterns used as classes and procedures.
 For class patterns, examples of subpatterns have been given.
 Subpatterns may also be used for procedure patterns.
 For attributes, subpatterns may add new attributes and extend definitions of virtual patterns in the superpattern.
-In addition, a subpattern may specify further imperatives which have to be combined with the imperatives of the superpattern.
+In addition a subpattern may specify further imperatives which have to be combined with the imperatives of the superpattern.
 The combination of the imperatives is handled by the inner construct.
 Consider the following objects:

-mutex: @semaphore; sharedVar: @integer
+mutex: @ Semaphore; sharedVar: @ Integer

 The variable sharedVar is shared by a number of concurrent processes.
 Mutual access to the variable is handled by the semaphore mutex.
-Update of sharedVar should then be performed as follows:
+Update of shared should then be performed as follows:

-mutex.P; m+sharedVar -> sharedVar; mutex.V
+mutex.P; m+sharedVar sharedVar; mutex.V

-Abstract proce This pattern of actions must be used whenever sharedVar and other shared objects dure pattern have to be accessed.
+This pattern of actions must be used whenever shared and other shared objects have to be accessed.
 Instead of manipulating the semaphore directly it is possible to encapsulate these operations in an abstract procedure pattern.
-The pattern entry can describe this encapsulation:

-entry: (# do mutex.P; inner; mutex.V #)

-Execution of entry locks mutex before the inner and releases it afterwards. inner may then in subpatterns of entry be replaced by arbitrary imperatives.
-The subpattern updateShared of entry updates sharedVar:
+Consider the following pattern entry:

 '''

-updateShared: entry

-(# m: @integer

-enter m

-do sharedVar+m-> sharedVar

-#)
+entry: (#do mutex.P; inner; mutex.V #)

 '''

+Execution of entry locks mutex before the inner and releases it afterwards. inner may then in subpatterns of entry be replaced by arbitrary imperatives.
+Consider the following subpattern of entry:

+updateShared: entry(# m: @ integer enter m do sharedVar+m sharedVar #)